rcc00n/bgm_crm/README.md

 The notifications app ships an operations-grade Telegram bot that lives alongside the Django project.

-- Configuration lives at “Telegram bot settings” in the admin panel.
-Add the BotFather token, at least one chat ID (comma or space separated), and optional whitelisted user IDs for interactive commands.
+- Configuration lives at “Telegram bot settings” in the admin.
+Fill BotFather token, enable the bot, and add recipients via the new “Recipient slots” (one chat ID per slot).
+The legacy free-form field still works and is merged with the slots.
-- Maintain a reusable address book under “Telegram contacts” so reminders can target people without memorizing chat IDs.
-Those contacts can be picked directly on the reminder form.
-- Once configured, run `python manage.py run_telegram_bot` on the Dokku host to start the long-polling worker.
-It understands `/today` (returns an inline digest) and `/digest` (pushes the summary to all recipients).
-- Real-time alerts fire automatically whenever an appointment or order is created as long as the corresponding toggles are enabled in the settings entry.
+- “Allowed user IDs” controls who can run bot commands.
+Leave blank to fall back to all recipients.
+- Commands: `/today` returns a snapshot of operations; `/digest` pushes the daily summary to every configured chat.
+Real-time alerts fire on new appointments and orders when toggles are enabled.
-- The same admin section exposes “Telegram reminders”.
-Staff can queue ad-hoc reminders from the admin UI, trigger them manually via the bulk action, or automate delivery with `python manage.py process_telegram_reminders`.
+- Address book & reminders: “Telegram contacts” stores reusable IDs.
+“Telegram reminders” can be queued, sent manually via the admin action, or processed with `python manage.py process_telegram_reminders`.
+Daily digests can also be forced with `python manage.py send_telegram_digest --force`.
-- Optional daily digests can be sent via cron with `python manage.py send_telegram_digest` (includes a `--force` switch).
-Use the hour selector inside the settings model to control when the digest is allowed to send.
+- Dokku deploy / restart:
+  - Procfile includes `telegrambot: python manage.py run_telegram_bot`.
+  - `git push dokku main:master` (or your branch) to deploy.
+  - Scale/start: `dokku ps:scale bgm web=1 telegrambot=1`.
+  - Restart bot only: `dokku ps:restart bgm telegrambot`; all processes: `dokku ps:restart bgm`.
+  - Logs: `dokku logs bgm -p telegrambot`.
+  - One-off manual run (non-daemon): `dokku run bgm python manage.py run_telegram_bot`.

 Users & roles: Create users and assign roles via the admin interface or programmatically using assign_role GitHub